kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

 ## Prerequisites

+- You have a SAP BTP, Kyma runtime instance with Istio and API Gateway modules added.
+The Istio and API Gateway modules are added to your Kyma cluster by default.
 - For setting up the mTLS Gateway, you must prepare the domain name available in the public DNS zone.
 You can use one of the following approaches:

   - Use your custom domain.